 The rights of injured workers to receive compensation for lost pay, medical bills and rehabilitation after an industrial injury are governed by workers' compensation and related laws.
 Each of the states has a workers' compensation system, and there are several federal laws that cover industrial injuries.

-- Accidental injuries at the workplace may entitle you to continuation of your regular pay and worker's compensation benefits (including medical care) while you are unable to work.
+Accidental injuries at the workplace may entitle you to continuation of your regular pay and worker's compensation benefits (including medical care) while you are unable to work.

-- Chronic exposures and repetitive injuries such as carpal-tunnel syndrome, noise exposure resulting in hearing loss, etc., may also entitle you to the same workers' compensation benefits.
+Chronic exposures and repetitive injuries such as carpal tunnel syndrome, noise exposure resulting in hearing loss, etc., may also entitle you to the same workers' compensation benefits.

-- If you work for the federal government and were injured at work, our office can represent you or give you advice, wherever you live.
+If you work for the federal government and were injured at work, our office can represent you or give you advice, wherever you live.

-- If you work in maritime or other employment covered by federal law and you were injured at work, our office can refer you to other competent counsel.
+If you work in maritime or other employment covered by federal law and you were injured at work, our office can refer you to other competent counsel.

-- If you were injured at work but not in federal or maritime employment, we may not be able to accept your case.
+If you were injured at work but not in federal or maritime employment, we may not be able to accept your case.

-There are several other federal laws that govern work-related injuries, including the Jones Act covering seaman who are injured in the course of their service to a vessel in navigation; this can include workers on movable oil platforms and work boats, as well as ocean-going ships; the Longshoremen's and Harbor Workers' Compensation Act (LHWCA) covering longshoremen and others working in maritime employment; extensions of the LHWCA covering defense base employees (Nonappropriated Fund Instumentalities Act - NFIA; Defense Base Act), oil platforms (Outer Continental Shelf Lands Act - OCSLA), and war injuries to civilians (War Risk Hazards Act); the Black Lung Benefits Act (BLBA) covering mine workers; the Federal Inmate Compensation system covering inmates in federal prisons; the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) covering atomic industry workers; etc. Such injuries may also give rise to other federal benefits such as Social Security payments.
+There are several other federal laws that govern work-related injuries, including the Jones Act covering seamen who are injured in the course of their service to a vessel in navigation; this can include workers on movable oil platforms and work boats, as well as ocean-going ships; the Longshoremen's and Harbor Workers' Compensation Act (LHWCA) covering longshoremen and others working in maritime employment; extensions of the LHWCA covering defense base employees (Nonappropriated Fund Instrumentalities Act - NFIA; Defense Base Act), oil platforms (Outer Continental Shelf Lands Act - OCSLA), and war injuries to civilians (War Risk Hazards Act); the Black Lung Benefits Act (BLBA) covering mine workers; the Federal Inmate Compensation system covering inmates in federal prisons; the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) covering atomic industry workers; etc. Such injuries may also give rise to other federal benefits such as Social Security payments.